Fast validator with explainable results

 Is crawl-delay supported by Google?

-What's the maximum robots.txt size?
+What is the maximum robots.txt size?